Barbie One Size Fits All Sewing Patterns

 2024 – Swing dress fits ALL

-It’s a lil bit wider around the armpits, more graceful around the sleeves and shoulders, and absolutely FITS (definition of fits – easily goes on) 13″ First Barbie, 12″ Darci / Jem, 11.5″ all Barbies incl Curvy.
+It’s a lil bit wider around the armpits, more graceful around the sleeves and shoulders, and absolutely FITS (definition of fits – easily goes on) 13″ First Barbie, 12″ Darci / Jem, and all 11.5″ Barbies incl Curvy.

 The shift dress doesn’t fit First and Jem, but the swing dress does.